project-bitmark/pfennig/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `bitmarkd` for your own use.
+You can ignore this section if you are building `pfennigd` for your own use.

-bitmarkd/bitmark-cli binaries are not included in the Bitmark-Qt.app bundle.
+pfennigd/pfennig-cli binaries are not included in the Pfennig-Qt.app bundle.

-If you are building `bitmarkd` or `Bitmark-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `pfennigd` or `Pfennig-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: